zeppe-lin/revdep/README.md

 This distribution is a fork of CRUX' revdep utility (which is part of CRUX' prt-utils distribution) as of commit 41dfcb6 (Thu Oct 15 2020) with the following differences:
-- Fix GCC extensions for portability
+- fix GCC extensions for portability
-- Manual page in POD format
+- manual page in POD format
-- GNU-style command-line options/help/usage
+- command-line options/usage in GNU style
-- Different exit codes for ease scripting
+- different exit codes for ease scripting
-- Bash completion
+- bash completion

 See git log for complete/further differences.